On Resolving Non-Preemptivity in Multitask Scheduling: An Optimal Algorithm in Deterministic and Stochastic Worlds: Introduction

 \subsection{Contributions.}

 In this paper, we investigate how to minimize the total response time of multitask jobs in a multi-server system and answer the aforementioned question.
 Our contributions are summarized as follows.

-\begin{itemize} \item In Section \ref{deterministicalgo}, we propose $\mathsf{NP}$-$\mathsf{SRPT}$ algorithm \cite{li2023performance}, for minimizing the total response time. $\mathsf{NP}$-$\mathsf{SRPT}$ algorithm achieves a competitive ratio of $\ln \alpha+\beta+1$, where $\alpha$ is the maximum-to-minimum job workload ratio, $\beta$ represents the ratio between maximum non-preemptive task workload and minimum job workload.
+\begin{itemize} \item In Section \ref{deterministicalgo}, we propose $\mathsf{NP}$-$\mathsf{SRPT}$ algorithm, for minimizing the total response time. $\mathsf{NP}$-$\mathsf{SRPT}$ algorithm achieves a competitive ratio of $\ln \alpha+\beta+1$, where $\alpha$ is the maximum-to-minimum job workload ratio, $\beta$ represents the ratio between maximum non-preemptive task workload and minimum job workload.
 It can be shown that no $o(\ln \alpha+\beta)$-competitive algorithm exists when the number of machines is constant.
-In addition, $O(\ln \alpha+\beta^{1-\varepsilon})$ is the best possible competitive ratio for the class of work-conserving algorithms. \item Besides the worst case relative ratio above, we further prove our main result, absolute performance guarantees for $\mathsf{NP}$-$\mathsf{SRPT}$ algorithm under certain probabilistic structure on the input instances, in which the relevant and remaining workload bound established for the adversarial inputs contributes significantly to the stochastic analysis.
-Assuming that jobs arrive according to a Poisson process, \ie, in M/G/N system, in Section \ref{heavytraffic} we prove that the average response time incurred by $\mathsf{NP}$-$\mathsf{SRPT}$ algorithm is asymptotic optimal when load $\rho \rightarrow 1$, as long as the task size distribution has finite support.
-As shown in Section \ref{secdis}, the assumption of finite task workload can be removed for exponentially distributed job size, \ie, M/M/N, together with other job size distributions with certain properties on the tail of the distribution, by establishing an upper bound on the busy period in M/G/N.
+In addition, $O(\ln \alpha+\beta^{1-\varepsilon})$ is the best possible competitive ratio for the class of work-conserving algorithms.

+\item Besides the worst case relative ratio above, we further prove our main result, absolute performance guarantees for $\mathsf{NP}$-$\mathsf{SRPT}$ algorithm under certain probabilistic structure on the input instances, in which the relevant and remaining workload bound established for the adversarial inputs contributes significantly to the stochastic analysis.
+Assuming that jobs arrive according to a Poisson process, \ie, in $\mathsf{M}$/$\mathsf{G}$/$\mathsf{N}$ system, in Section \ref{heavytraffic} we prove that the average response time incurred by $\mathsf{NP}$-$\mathsf{SRPT}$ algorithm is asymptotic optimal when load $\rho \rightarrow 1$, as long as the task size distribution has finite support.
+As shown in Section \ref{secdis}, the assumption of finite task workload can be removed for exponentially distributed job size, \ie, $\mathsf{M}$/$\mathsf{M}$/$\mathsf{N}$, together with other job size distributions with certain properties on the tail of the distribution, by establishing an upper bound on the busy period in $\mathsf{M}$/$\mathsf{G}$/$\mathsf{N}$.

+\item { In Section \ref{sec:unknown}, we address the practical challenge of scheduling jobs with unknown sizes.
+The analysis is extended to show that non-preemptive versions of policies designed for this setting, namely $\mathsf{M\text{-}Gittins}$ and $\mathsf{M\text{-}SERPT}$, are asymptotically optimal and 2-competitive, respectively, in the heavy-traffic limit for a broad class of job size distributions.}

 \end{itemize} In addition, we also further validate the optimality of $\mathsf{NP}$-$\mathsf{SRPT}$ through experiments in Section \ref{exp}, confirming the efficacy of the algorithm.